 What you should do

-Apply to the head of your Provincial Education Department and take the following documents with you:
+Apply electronically, using the applicable application form, to the head of your Provincial Education Department and attach the following documents with you:

-- last copy of school report (if the child was in school before, but if the child is only starting school now you must bring an immunisation card)
+- last copy of school report (if the child was in school before, but if the child is only starting school now you must attach an immunisation card)

 - weekly timetable which includes contact time per day